harpal88/solguardian/README.md

 SolGuardian is a comprehensive monitoring dashboard for tracking whale activity, wallet profiles, and transaction flows on the Solana blockchain.
 Built for the Solscan Monitoring Masters hackathon, this tool demonstrates how Solana's on-chain data can be accessed and utilized to enhance transparency and detect significant activity across the ecosystem.

+### Problem Statement

+There's a common misconception that "Solana's data layer is too complex" for effective monitoring.
+In reality, with the right tools and approach, Solana's on-chain data can provide valuable insights for traders, researchers, and security analysts.
+The challenge is making this data accessible, actionable, and presented in a user-friendly way.

+SolGuardian addresses this challenge by providing real-time monitoring of whale activity, visualizing transaction flows, and profiling wallet behavior patterns - all through an intuitive interface that makes Solana's data layer approachable and useful.

 ### Key Features

 - **Whale Watchlist**: Monitor known whale wallets and track their transaction activity